LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Experimental Analysis

 Table \ref{table 4} shows the evaluation of the proposed network with DropBlock, spatial dropout, and no dropout.
 The dropout layer is added to the network to regularize the network and to prevent overfitting.
 The addition of the DropBlock shows improved results on the test dataset compared to no dropout or spatial dropout.
 The contiguous regions in the feature map are highly correlated; dropping random units still allows information flow but is not efficient in regularizing the network.
 The DropBlock helps the network retain semantic information required for lane marking detection.

 Fig. \ref{atten-map} shows the visualization of the feature activations.
+The output of the LDNet is a feature map with 5 layers.
+Each layer predicts 5 classes, four labels corresponding to different lanes and the background.
+The orange color shows the class predicted in each image.
+The first row from left shows the predicted background, lane-1, lane-2, lane-3 and lane-4.
+The blue color shows the remaining pixels.
 The comparison between using an attention-guided decoder with a convolution decoder is illustrated.
 The attention-guided decoder shows improved localization of features, which eliminates the need for external localization of the features and postprocessing steps.